 Trinity River Audubon Center

-The Trinity River Audubon Center is a wetland environment that attracts thousands of birds throughout the year.
+The Trinity River Audubon Center is a wetland environment that attracts thousands of birds yearly.

-While the majority of the hiking here is on a paved trail, there are a few dirt trails for you to venture out on as well.
+While most of the hiking here is on a paved trail, there are a few dirt trails for you to venture out on.
 Of course, because it is a wetland environment, there are also boardwalks for you to enjoy.

-No matter which of the trails you choose, the Trinity River Audubon Center is really the closest and best way to explore more of the Trinity River.
+No matter which trail you choose, the Trinity River Audubon Center is the closest and best way to explore more of the Trinity River.

-While the center usually charges a fee, you can get in for free the third Thursday of the month.
-Be sure to check their website for the most up to date prices and information.
+While the center usually charges a fee, you can get in for free on the third Thursday of the month.
+Be sure to check their website for the most up-to-date prices and information.

 McCommas Bluff Preserve

-This paved trail makes for an easy day of hiking in Dallas by the river.
-The hiking trails here offer a scenic views of a small chalk canyon for you to enjoy.
+This paved trail makes for an easy day of hiking by the river in Dallas.
+The hiking trails here offer scenic views of a small chalk canyon.

 Read Next: 30 Charming Small Towns in Texas